MetaMask/metamask-docs/wallet/how-to/display/tokens.md

 try {
     // 'wasAdded' is a boolean.
-Like any RPC method, an error can be thrown. const wasAdded = await window.ethereum.request({
+Like any RPC method, an error can be thrown. const wasAdded = await provider // Or window.ethereum if you don't support EIP-6963.
+        .request({
             method: "wallet_watchAsset",
             params: {
                 type: "ERC20",
                 options: {
                     // The address of the token.
                     address: tokenAddress,
                     // A ticker symbol or shorthand, up to 5 characters.
                     symbol: tokenSymbol,
                     // The number of decimals in the token.
                     decimals: tokenDecimals,
                     // A string URL of the token logo.
                     image: tokenImage,
                 },
             },
         });

     if (wasAdded) {
         console.log("Thanks for your interest!");